darktable-org/dtdocs/content/module-reference/processing-modules/blurs.md

 ## controls specific to lens blur

 diaphragm blades
 : The number of blades that the diaphragm is composed of.
 Older lenses used typically 5 or 7 blades, newer lenses typically use 9 or 11 blades.
-In any case, real lenses have an add number of blades and any number greater than 11 blades comes very close to producing a perfect disc.
+In any case, real lenses have an odd number of blades and any number greater than 11 blades comes very close to producing a perfect disc.
 If you degenerate the diaphragm settings with the _concavity_ to create a star or an asterisk, this control defines how many branches it has.

 concavity
 : - a concavity of 1 ensures the diaphragm is a [regular convex polygon](https://en.wikipedia.org/wiki/Regular_polygon#Regular_convex_polygons) (triangle, pentagon, heptagon, etc.).